BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 ### 3. **Pack/Unpack Mods**
 - Open a custom webview tab where users can manage packing and unpacking related features (webview in development, quick actions currently working though)
--Can also quick pack/unpack without the packaging tool by clicking the dropdown arrow on `Pack/Unpacking Tool`.
+- Can also quick pack/unpack without the packaging tool by clicking the dropdown arrow on `Pack/Unpacking Tool` to display quick options regarding packing such as `Pack Mod` and `Unpack Mod`.
+- `Pack Mod` performs a number a background checks --Ensures a meta exists and will prompt you to create one if not --Converts all non excluded .lsx and .xml files for you automatically --Will move the newly made .pak to the games Mods folder